mechanismsjs/mech-async/README.md

 * stackRef - we could use stackRef(id) and the result would be placed on the stack.
 * other - other scoping mechanisms people might implement.
 Really, anything you could imagine.

-Finally, m.async executes the mechanism's (the policy) configured in the third parameter.
+Finally, m.async executes the mechanisms (the policy) configured in the third parameter.
 This means, any and all behavior that needs to run within the asynchronous call result needs to be placed within the third parameter.
 This can be anything from tests (in a testing environment) to another asynchronous call.

 See [mech-ajax][mech-ajax-home-link] for more examples.